Researcher Spotlight: John P. Leonard, MD

 Weill Cornell Medicine

-Treatment with drugs to stop the growth of rapidly dividing Abnormal cell growth that cannot be controlled by the body's natural defenses.
-Cancerous cells can grow and eventually form tumors. cells, including lymphoma cells. is an effective strategy in treating many lymphoma patients, however, its toxicity and the growing number of effective novel therapies for lymphoma has prompted researchers to explore chemotherapy-free options for treatment, particularly in indolent (slow growing) lymphomas.
+Treatment with drugs to stop the growth of rapidly dividing cancer cells, including lymphoma cells. is an effective strategy in treating many lymphoma patients, however, its toxicity and the growing number of effective novel therapies for lymphoma has prompted researchers to explore chemotherapy-free options for treatment, particularly in indolent (slow growing) lymphomas.
 Mantle cell lymphoma (MCL) patients, who often live for years in a cycle of treatment, The absence of disease.
 Remission does not necessarily indicate that a person is cured.
-Patients may have complete or When a cancer has shrunk in size by at least half but has not completely disappeared.., and A disease that reappears or grows again after a period of remission., are sometimes considered appropriate candidates for a less intensive, chemotherapy free approach.
+Patients may have complete or partial remission., and A disease that reappears or grows again after a period of remission., are sometimes considered appropriate candidates for a less intensive, chemotherapy free approach.
 In April 2016, a study exploring lenalidomide (Revlimid) and rituximab (Rituxan) as initial therapy in MCL and authored by Lymphoma Research Foundation grantees was selected as one of the Clinical Research Forum’s Top 10 Clinical Research Achievements for the year.
 The award, which seeks to recognize research in the United States that accomplishes “both innovation and impact upon human disease,” was presented to the study’s first author, Jia Ruan, MD, PhD of Weill Cornell Medicine, a 2006 Lymphoma Research Foundation Postdoctoral Fellowship recipient.
 The study’s senior author, John Leonard, MD of Weill Cornell Medicine, is the immediate past chair of the Foundation’s Scientific Advisory Board, and received an MCL Research Grant in 2003.
 We spoke with Dr. Leonard about the award winning study and its implications for MCL patients.

 At present, what is the standard initial treatment for newly diagnosed mantle cell lymphoma (MCL) patients?

 The current initial therapy for MCL is quite variable and depends on many factors.
-Options range from observation (in patients who have minimal disease burden and are asymptomatic) to chemotherapy such as bendamustine (Treanda) and rituximab or R-CHOP (rituximab, cyclophosphamide, doxorubicin, vincristine, and prednisone) + bortezomib (Velcade), to more intensive regimens such as R-CHOP/R-DHAP and A type of Spongy material found inside the bones containing stem cells that develop into three types of cells: red blood cells that deliver oxygen to the body and take away carbon dioxide; white blood cells that protect the body from infection; and platelets or stem cell transplantation in which a patient receives his or her own cells. stem cell transplant.
+Options range from observation (in patients who have minimal disease burden and are asymptomatic) to chemotherapy such as bendamustine (Treanda) and rituximab or R-CHOP (rituximab, cyclophosphamide, doxorubicin, vincristine, and prednisone) + bortezomib (Velcade), to more intensive regimens such as R-CHOP/R-DHAP and A type of bone marrow or stem cell transplantation in which a patient receives his or her own cells. stem cell transplant.
 Some physicians believe that younger patients (generally under age 60-65) benefit from a more intensive approach including stem cell transplant.
 Others believe that while such strategies improve the time until disease relapse occurs, the overall survival (how long patients live) is similar with less intensive treatments and therefore that less intensive approaches (with fewer side effects) may be equally appropriate.

-What was the impetus for designing a trial investigating combination Treatment that uses or stimulates the One of the body's defense mechanisms.
-All lymphomas are a disease of the immune system. or other body systems to fight infection. as an initial treatment for people with MCL?
+What was the impetus for designing a trial investigating combination Treatment that uses or stimulates the immune system or other body systems to fight infection. as an initial treatment for people with MCL?

 Since overall survival seems to be similar with various treatment strategies, we hypothesized that a less intensive, outpatient, “maintenance” approach might give disease response and control for large percentage of patients – allowing them to avoid the more intensive toxicity of chemotherapy.
 Additionally, we wanted to explore the application of newer, non-chemotherapy treatments (in this case lenalidomide) as part of initial treatment rather than waiting until disease relapse.